mspass-team/mspass/docs/source/user_manual/normalization.rst

 -  The :py:class:`DatabaseMatcher <mspasspy.db.normalize.DatabaseMatcher>`
    requires implementing only one method called :py:meth:`query_generator <mspasspy.db.normalize.DatabaseMatcher.query_generator>`.
-   Tha method needs to create a python dictionary in pymongo syntax that is to be applied to the normalizing collection.
+   That method needs to create a python dictionary in pymongo syntax that is to be applied to the normalizing collection.
 That query would normally be constructed from one or more Metadata attributes in a data object but time queries may also want to use the data start time and endtime available